-Bowlus Road Chief released its Endless Highways Performance Edition, an innovative new trailer that carries a hefty price tag of $225,000.
+Bowlus Road Chief released a new luxury RV.
+The company’s Endless Highways Performance Edition is an innovative new trailer that carries a hefty price tag of $225,000.
 It has a sleek aerodynamic metal exterior, measuring 26 feet long and weighing in at 4,000 lbs.

 The main feature is the battery.
 The 600-amp hour, 7,680-watt-hour lithium iron phosphate battery has enough juice on one charge to last up to two weeks on one three to four-hour charge.